samereberlin/LibroJS/README.md

 #### Default Application Page:
-The default application page is the first _body's child_ class _page_ element, which means that the first request to the basic URL _../index.html_ (without page specification) or invalid URL _../index.html#nonexistentPage_ (invalid page specification) will be redirected to _../index.html#firstPage_.
-If for you need to set any other element, use _WebApp.setDefaultPageId('secondPage')_ function API, as the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/index_setDefaultPageId.html#secondPage" target="_blank">live preview</a>):
+The default application page is the first _body's child_ class _page_ element, which means that the first request to the basic URL _../index.html_ (without page specification) will be redirected to _../index.html#firstPage_.
+If you need to set any other element, use _WebApp.setDefaultPageId('secondPage')_ function API, as the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/index_setDefaultPageId.html#secondPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">